top of page

 LIGHTING & SOUND: Ensure that your recording set-up is well lit and the audio is clear.
 Self-tapes can easily be done at home.
 A plain backdrop, (grey or blue is a good option) and a ring light can go a long way to ensure a quality submission.

-LILMIT TAKES: Don't over-analyze.
+LIMIT TAKES: Don't over-analyze.
 Trying to achieve your version of "perfection" can ruin the organic naturalness in your performance.
 Don't throw out a take for a slight error - it may be your best take.
 As long as you are not missing a key element in the story.

 END STRONG: Leave the audience with a strong, clear choice.
 Don't stop acting just because the last line has been delivered.
 Make a definite choice and stay connected.
-(Eg. Walk out of the frame with intention, have a moment of realization, etc.)
+(Eg. walk out of the frame with intention, have a moment of realization, etc.)

 SUBMIT EARLY: Strong, early auditions can set the bar and leave an impression.